Caption: Violet (left) and Jessie (right) keeping fit together

 “We are encouraged to see how Violet is not only happy, but healthy and helpful.
 This is what we are trying to achieve through our Community Enablement Project.
 Violet has found greater purpose in life, and is ready to equip herself to support the needs of vulnerable seniors in her neighbourhood,” said Mr Kelvin Lee, Manager, TOUCH Caregivers Support.

-Violet, together with some eight residents, also started their diabetes awareness training sessions by TOUCH’s diabetes nurse educator.
+Recently, Violet, together with some eight residents, started their diabetes awareness training sessions by TOUCH’s diabetes nurse educator.
 “As someone with diabetes I am glad I can be a health ambassador, and encourage others to take care of themselves and care for one another,” said Violet.